mrtaikandi/Telebot/README.md

     }
 }

-private async Task CheckMessages(Telebot telebot, Message message) {
+private static async Task CheckMessages(Message message) {
     // Assume we are doing more than echoing stuff. if( message == null )